Community Health Sciences

 Promote the health of all community members

 A combination of public health science with community engagement strategies that promote the health of each of its members, this multidisciplinary field is rooted in both the natural and social sciences (epidemiology, statistics, biology, education, and the behavioral sciences).
 Courses in biology, chemistry, physiology, microbiology, nutrition, statistics, psychology, and sociology are combined with foundational courses in epidemiology, health behavior, environmental health, community health education, and health promotion and risk reduction.
-This degree will provide a solid background in risk assessment, health behavior theory, strategies for changing health-related behaviors, origins of health disparities, and the development of programs to combat these disparities.
+This bachelor's of science degree will provide a solid background in risk assessment, health behavior theory, strategies for changing health-related behaviors, origins of health disparities, and the development of programs to combat these disparities.

 Learn more!Contact an enrollment counselor